 This stage allows you to determine the demand for your app and define your buyer persona, which will define your target audience.
 Business analysis should be the basis of your strategy.
 Your audience has problems, and your product solves those problems.
 Understanding who your customer is will also help you to promote your app effectively after launch.

-This is the stage when you discover market leaders — your potential competitors.
+This is the stage of telemedicine software development when you discover market leaders — your potential competitors.
 Research their strengths and weaknesses, ratings, and user reviews.
 This will help you understand the ability of your app to compete.
 When researching market leaders, pay attention to their prices, platforms, and differences between their apps and your idea.

 Copies hardly ever leave the original behind.
 This is why your app must offer unique features to have an advantage over its competitors.
 When developing a telehealth app for consulting with a doctor, pay attention to these potential unique features:

-It’s important for a telemedicine app to have efficient chat functionality.
+It’s important for a telemedicine app to have efficient communication functionality.
 An application for communicating with people must include a quality tool for communication.
 Seamless chat functionality helps doctors work with patients efficiently, and quality video conferencing features will make the user experience seamless.
 It will also ensure that the information the parties receive is what it is intended to be — you don’t want your doctors to misdiagnose someone because they didn’t see or hear the patient clearly.

 People like to know who they're consulting with, and people don’t trust doctors just because they’re called doctors.
 A telemedicine app can show information about qualifications, rates, number of previous patients, and patient reviews.
 Doctors can see a patient’s electronic health record to understand their problems and quickly find solutions.

 This stage holds a lot of importance for post-launch telehealth app development.
 Besides advertising the app in your healthcare establishment, how can you make your audience know about your app and want to use it?
 This question is the main reason why you need to research marketing channels.

 You need to know what social networks your audience uses, what information they search for online, and what days of the week and what times of the day they prefer using a smartphone and surfing the internet.
 Promote your app on channels where your target audience is concentrated to make the most profit.